 UGA won, 42-30, and the brazen celebration launched them to finish the season as the no. 3 team in the nation.
 Even when Florida won the next three matches, often by a great margin, the Gators knew Georgia could no longer be counted on to dutifully suffer through their Jacksonville trip on the way to a 9-3 record and a good-not-great bowl game.

 Florida knew now that if you weren’t careful, the Bulldogs would stomp you.

-Since the Gator Stomp, the Georgia-Florida series has been dead even, with both teams winning seven games.
-However, since Kirby Smart’s return to Athens in 2016, the Dawgs have taken four games to the Gators’ two.
-This year will be especially interesting, as Billy Napier will lead the Gators into TIAA Bank Field for the first time.
-Georgia is at the height of its powers and Napier is working to rekindle hope in the hearts of Florida fans, so expect a classic Georgia-Florida contest: a charged battle between two well-acquainted foes with championship aspirations.
+Since the Gator Stomp, the Georgia-Florida series has been close to even, with Georgia taking nine games to Florida’s seven.
+However, since Kirby Smart’s return to Athens in 2016, the Dawgs have taken seven games to the Gators’ two.
+Georgia is at the height of its powers after back-to-back national championship titles, and Napier is working to rekindle hope in the hearts of Florida fans, so expect a classic Georgia-Florida contest: a charged battle between two well-acquainted foes with championship aspirations.